calebj516/CodeWars/README.md

 # CodeWars
-My solutions to coding challenges from CodeWars are commited to this repo.
+My solutions to coding challenges from CodeWars are committed to this repo.